ichnaton777/emfscience/computations-5G.md

 are bordering healthy elements.

 The original about Thut is that he then analysed **combinations of frequencies**.
 He thinks in terms of musical harmonics of whole numbers, i.e. standing waves that resonate in the same room.
-Like in music, clear accords like quint or terts sound harmonic in nature and they amplify each other.
-He also applies this discovery in his succesful DC treatment of water with frequencies of oxygen (in G) and carbon (in D) which form a quint together.
+Like in music, clear accords like kwint or terts sound harmonic in nature and they amplify each other.
+He also applies this discovery in his succesful DC treatment of water with frequencies of oxygen (in G) and carbon (in D) which form a kwint together.
 His technique was succesful in tens of countries worldwide.
 Plants are better at taking up this water, also in saltish soil.

 ## Table with elements and molecules